KrisKusano/project-org-example/results/notebook.md

 1. Extract out all flights that originated at ROA and IAD
 2. Compare the level of delay between them
+  * Number of Canceled flights
+  * Cancelation Reason
+  * Cumulative Distribution of Delay Time

+### Results

+### Conclusions

+### GitHub commit

 ### Other notes
 * I discovered that some of the fields (e.g. `origin`, `crs_dep_time`) are enclosed in double quotes.
-Write a shell script to remove them.
+Wrote a shell script to remove them.